 After years of dealing with developers – it astounds me how buggy their software can be and how bad they are at capturing issues.
-Even when the issues are captured - noone looks at the logs to identify what the error was and no one quantifies how many errors are actually happening in the software.
+Even when the issues are captured – no one looks at the logs to identify what the error was and no one quantifies how many errors are actually happening in the software.

 It's SO easy to figure out someone had a problem.
-Every weblog in the world logs unexpected problems.
+Every weblog in the world logs errors.
 What if you had an integrated chat in your app that proactively messaged your customer to figure out what they were doing when they got the error?